Krampus Run – Krampuslauf in Munich 2024, Bavaria and Austria in the Winter and the Alpine Regions

 • Oberstdorf - usually December 4 Bärbele- and 6 Klausentreiben

-• Munich - around December 6, frequently on a Sunday
+• Munich - around December 6, usually on a Sunday

 • Austria - at least a hundred events from Nov - until January 7